-Prerequisite: Junior standing in the music program.
+Prerequisite: Junior standing in the music program and pass a barrier exam.
 Fifth through eighth semesters of private instruction in orchestral string instruments.

-3150 Voice: Upper Division
+Voice: Upper Division 3150

-P Prerequisite: Junior standing in the music program.
+Prerequisite: Junior standing in the music program and pass a barrier exam.
 Fifth through eighth semesters of private instruction in voice.